 The sauce was great.
 As for the noodles, they were okay but will take some getting used to.
 The texture was interesting and only somewhat like pasta.
 I’m not quite sure I like them at this point, but at 40 calories per cup I might learn how.

-Shirataki Peanut Noodles
+Shirataki Noodles with Peanut Sauce

-2 (8 oz) bag Shirataki Noodles
+2 (8 oz) bags Shirataki Noodles

 Some chopped green onions and shredded carrots (about 1/3 cup)